John Sessions: Personal life

-Sessions was homosexual.
+Sessions was gay.
 He was outed in a 1994 Evening Standard article, while starring in the comedy My Night with Reg, a play set in London's gay community.

 A Eurosceptic, Sessions voiced his support for the UK Independence Party (UKIP) in 2014.
 He stated, "I get so bored with people going, 'UKIP are a bunch of racists.'
 They're nothing of the kind.
 Nigel Farage talks more sense than the rest of the politicians put together.
 The United States of Europe is madness."

-He was also critical of Scottish nationalism, and argued for the abolition of the Scottish, Welsh and European parliaments.
+He argued for the abolition of the Scottish, Welsh and European parliaments.
 In August 2014, he was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

 Death

+Sessions died at his home in Raynes Park, South London on 2 November 2020, aged 67.
+His agent noted that he had a heart condition; his entry in the Dictionary of National Biography, citing his death certificate, gives the exact cause of death as "an excess of aspirin, paracetamol, and caffeine".

-Sessions died of a heart attack at his home in South London on 2 November 2020, aged 67.
-The team behind the BBC television programme QI praised his "incredible wit and encyclopedic knowledge [which] played a huge part in the show's history."
+The team behind the BBC television programme QI praised his "incredible wit and encyclopaedic knowledge [which] played a huge part in the show's history."